 Brother’s Keeper

-Are you your brother’s keeper, or a stumbling block, an instrument for his demise?
-Are you a light to show the way or an excuse for wrongdoing?
-Are you salt and light or a shadow for sin to hide in?
-Do you offer a hand up, or a step down?
+Are we our brother’s keeper, or a stumbling block, an instrument for their demise?
+Are we a light to show the way or an excuse for wrongdoing?
+Are our lives salt and light or a shadow for sin to hide in?
+Do we offer a hand up, or a step down?

-Are you willing to become all things to all men so some may be won?
-Is one of those things you are willing to become, righteous?
-Are you willing to hold yourself to a higher standard for the sake of others— for the lost, or for your weaker brother?
+Are we willing to become all things to all men so some may be won?
+Is one of those things we’re willing to become, righteous?
+(By God’s grace and the work of the Holy Spirit’s working in us as we yield to Him.)
+Are we willing to hold ourselves to a higher standard for the sake of others— for the lost, or for our weaker brother?

 All things are lawful, but not all things are profitable.
 All things are lawful, but not all edify.
 1 Corinthians 10:23 NASB